To Let Go is about detaching. However, to detach does not mean we no longer care. Sometimes, it means we care too much to hold on.

 Her new mom, Marilou, came to pick her up with her new sister.
 Reba was welcoming and kind.
 They seemed to understand that a bond was going to form.

-In the short time that she was with me, every person she met wanted to keep her.
-I would have kept her too in a snap if Marilou had not instantly seen the specialness in her.
+In the short time she was with me, every person she met wanted to keep her.
+I would have kept her in a snap if Marilou had not instantly seen the specialness in her.
 She will become a therapy dog to spread her healing energy to patients and seniors to visit with her new mom.
 I could not think of a better soul to take on that job.

 ALL animals touch my heart—some more than others.
 Cami is one of the exceptional ones.
-It took her many humans to make her way to me and hence to Marilou.
+It took her many humans to make her way to me and, hence, to Marilou.

-I thank the universe for how it works to make what is supposed to be, BE.
+I thank the universe for how it works to make what is supposed to be BE.

 Cami made a cameo appearance in my life, and I will hold that dear to my heart.